MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/how-to-report-trade-with-customers-and-vendors-in-blacklist-countries-regions.md

     > [!NOTE]
     >  The exported file includes those transactions that are above the current threshold amount.

 You can now submit the list of transactions to the Italian Revenue Agency.
 If you have more than 1500 records, multiple files will be exported.

 ## See Also
- Blacklist Communication Report
- Blacklist Communication
- Customs Authority Vendors
- VAT Posting Setup
- Countries/Regions
  [Italian VAT](italian-vat.md)